duke-git/lancet/docs/en/api/packages/convertor.md

 ### <span id="ToRawUrlBase64">ToRawUrlBase64</span>

 <p> Convert a value to a string encoded in raw url Base64.
-Error data of type "error" will also be encoded, and complex structures will be converted to a JSON-formatted string.</p>
+Error data of type "error" will also be encoded, and complex structures will be converted to a JSON formatted string.</p>

 <b>Signature:</b>